 Question: If our headquarters is located in a different state, and we have less than 5 employees in California do we still have to follow these rules?

 Answer: Yes.
 If your total employee count is five or more, then the employees in California will be subject to the mandates and will need to train.
+This is true in every state with a mandate except for Delaware.
+Delaware’s law requires the employer to have 50 employees in the state of Delaware in order to be subject to the training mandate.

 Question: We only have 1 to 5 field sales employees in the mandated states.
 Are we required to do this training?

-Question: If a New York employee had recent training before coming on board, does that count for our company, if employee provides proof of training?
+Question: If a New York employee had recent training before coming on board, does that count for our company, if an employee provides proof of training?

 Question: How is “interactive” training defined in New York?